compasjs/compas/docs/features/session-handling.md

 ### Session store

 Let's look at the primitives first.
-These do not require a specific way of transporting the JWT's over for example HTTP headers or cookies.
+These are for creating session tokens, storing information with that session and invalidating it.

 #### `sessionStoreSettings`